 EU Member States have to meet the recycling targets set by the Packaging and Packaging Waste Directive, which requires return and collection systems to be set up for consumers to drop off their used packaging so that it can be recycled and reused once again.

-The Extended Producer Responsibility is a policy that extends the responsibility of producers past the post-consumer stage in order to meet national recycling and environmental safety requirements.
+The Extended Producer Responsibility is a concept that extends the responsibility of producers to the post-consumption stage in order to meet national recycling and environmental safety requirements.

 Meaning, that after a consumer has discarded a product’s packaging, the producer is responsible for what happens to it, including collection and recycling.
-Organizations such as PRO Europe members help companies to collect and also recycle the above-mentioned products, in exchange for a membership fee.
+Organisations such as the Green Dot in Germany members help companies to collect and also recycle the above-mentioned products, in exchange for a membership fee.

 Also, in some countries, EPR obligations are yet to start, as EU members have time until the end of 2024 to comply with the EPR requirements set by the Packaging and Packaging Waste Directive.

-What kind of service do EPR companies provide?
+What kind of service do Producer Responsibility Organisations (PRO) provide?

-EPR companies, such as PRO Europe organizations, provide a service in which they collect and recycle the packaging waste on behalf of the companies that sign agreements with them, and affix the Green Dot, or other approved symbols, to their packaging.
+Producer Responsibility Organisations provide a service in which they collect and recycle the packaging waste on behalf of the companies that sign agreements with them.

-Since every EU member state has different organizations and a different way of dealing with the recycling and recovery of packaging, fees also vary according to the country.
-The list of factors that have an effect on how much it costs to comply includes the following:
+Fees vary according to the country, since every EU member state has different organisations and a different way of dealing with the recycling and recovery of packaging.
+Here are some factors that impact the EPR fees:

 - National recycling targets